LarsHLunde/RuTorrent-Installer/README.md

 * Add support for using the reposetory versions of xml-rpc, rtorrent and libtorrent

 ## Notes
-I have made the not about the Debian netinst on which I test that "sudo" is not installed by default.
+I have made the not about the Debian and Devuan on which I test that "sudo" is not installed by default.
 This program does however depend on you being a sudoer.
 To check if you are a sudoer type in.